 Comfort

-The vehicle's climate control system could be better.
-While it has robust cooling power, we found some quirks to be annoying, such as how the system will blow very warm air before transitioning to cold.
-The air recirculate button, hidden in the screen's air quality menu, can be initially tricky to locate too.
+The vehicle's climate control system has robust cooling power, but it has some annoying quirks.
+The system will blow very warm air before transitioning to cold, and the air recirculate button is hidden in the screen's air quality menu, making it tricky to locate.

-The EQE SUV also offers excellent visibility and a decent user-friendly interface, albeit with a few hiccups.
+The EQE SUV user interface is friendly enough, albeit with a few hiccups.
 The user interface's menu organization could use some improvement since some key features, like certain drive settings and audio adjustments, are hard to find.
 Even so, the system is fairly easy to use without you having to resort to looking stuff up in the manual.

 How’s the tech?
 This SUV ensures an immersive experience with its state-of-the-art sound system and seamless smartphone integration.
 The Burmester sound system, a hallmark of Mercedes, delivers unparalleled audio quality, enhancing the enjoyment of any genre of music.
 The SUV also ensures an optimal smartphone projection experience with its wide and tall screen, a convenient feature that suits both Apple CarPlay and Android Auto.